Hey friend and Welcome!!

 The Rode NT1 gets rave reviews pretty much everywhere.
 It’s solid as a barbell, with a flat and neutral response that still remains warm and inviting, like Grandma’s gingerbread cookies. 😛

-- Flat, neutral response, while remaining crisp and punchy.
+- A flat, neutral response, while remaining crisp and punchy.
 Even sounding across the spectrum.
 Very natural.

-- Comes with shock-mount and pop-filter, both of which are of a high quality.
+- Comes with shock-mount and pop-filter, both of which are of high quality.